 If your filling is ready and you want to roll the dough by machine, you can proceed straight away, otherwise, if rolling by hand, the dough must rest for 30 minutes, at room temperature, wrapped in cling film.

-Whisk the oils, mix with 3 tablespoons of honey and brush this onto each strip of dough.
-Add a little spice mixture to each strip.
-Divide the filling equally between the 6 strips and spread it out as much as possible.
-Cut each strip lengthwise so as to obtain two narrow and long strips
+From the “assembling the pastry” list: mix the oils, the spices, the salt with three tablespoons of honey.
+Warm this up just to make it easier to spread it.
+Brush this mixture over the strips of dough.
+Divide the nut filling equally between the 6 strips and spread it out as much as possible.
+Cut each strip lengthwise so as to obtain two narrow and long strips.

 Mix four tablespoons of honey with two tablespoon of Strega liqueur (or Marsala/Brandy) and pour over the cake. bake in the middle of the oven for approximately one hour, checking after the initial 30 minutes.
-It must be gloriously golden in the end.
+It must be gloriously golden in the end (the top edge will be darker).
 Remove from the oven and pour the remaining honey all over.

 Let it rest until warm and enjoy it.
 The pitta ‘chiusa keeps for up a week, at room temperature, loosely covered with foil.
 I love the soft gooey feel it has as the days pass.
 It is at its best in the first few days.